codesardine/jde/README.md

 JADE is a modern DE.
 Jade does not try to hide things away from the user, and reduces nested clicking for a modern workflow.
 Jade is not meant to be a full blown DE, and is meant to be complemented by 3rd party applications.

-At the moment it only offers basic functionality, provides access to installed applications, shuts down your system, allows access to recently used files, provides application search, displays the current time and total disk usage in a pleasant way to the user.

 ### Why web technologies?

 Most ( Non-Technical ) people don't know how to use a computer properly, most don't know what Linux is or that they carry it in their pockets on a daily basis.
 But they all have one thing in common, they all use the browser to buy, go to social networks or check their email.
 JADE uses familiar interfaces and technologies, which makes it easy to use no matter the skill level of the user.